 For more information, check the Luther Place 20s & 30s Facebook Group.

 Early fall is the perfect time to escape the concrete jungle and enjoy the majesty of God’s creation.
 The Luther Place 20’s & 30’s usually drives out to the Rolling Ridge Study Retreat Community to take a step back and consider the big questions that sometimes get crowded out by the demands of living and working in Washington, D.C.
-More information about the 2017 Fall Retreat will be coming soon.
+More information about the annual Fall Retreat is available via the Luther Place 20s & 30s Facebook Group.
 If you have questions about or suggestions for the Fall Retreat, please send them to Vanesa.

 “Justice is what love looks like in public.” –Dr. Cornel West